jamesmadden4998/CS201-Portfolio-/README.md

           This program takes a datafile from IMDB and reads it into an AVL tree.
       The user then can create a ".log" file.
-The user can now add a movie to that file, read the contents of that file, delete from a movie from that file, delete a file entirely, create or edit another file or view all files.
-The user has the ability to update the Media Type in which they own the movie, and the Date Purchased for that movie.
+The user can now add a movie to that file, read the contents of that file, delete a movie from that file, delete a file entirely, create or edit another file or view all files.
+When adding a movie to a ".log" file the user has the ability to update the Media Type and the Date Purchased fields for that movie.
+      Media Type gives 3 options (BR, DVD, Dig), and the date field reads in a string which should be inputted in (mm/dd/yyyy) format.
 The program writes the contents of each list to their files as things are deleted.
       The program stores the existing ".log" file names in the file "ListNames.txt".
-      "ListNames.txt" is written to at the end of the program being run and read in at the begginning of the program being run.
+"ListNames.txt" is written to at the end of running the program and it is read in at the begginning of the program being run.

-  Instructions for Compiling:
+  Instructions for Compiling/Initial run:

-      The link to find the file is "https://datasets.imdbws.com/", and I used the third link down titled "titles.basics.tsv.az".
+      The link to find the file is "https://datasets.imdbws.com/", and I used the third link down on that site titled   "titles.basics.tsv.az".
-      In regards to thise file, within my make I use a line "grep "movie" data.tsv > movie_records".
+      The file could also be retrieved through "wget https://datasets.imdbws.com/title.basics.tsv.gz" In regards to this file, within my make I use a line "grep "movie" data.tsv > movie_records" and read from the "movie_records" file.
-      The "data.tsv" in that grep command was the name given to the unzipped version of "titles.basics.tsv.av" after using 7zip to unzip  the file.
-Modify that wording to match the downloaded file on your computer.

   Program Stipulations: